 Best things to do in Cottbus

-The city is big enough for a weekend trip from Berlin, and we would recommend you to spend at least 1-2 nights in Cottbus.
-Are you just passing by, or short on time, the highlights in Cottbus can also be seen on a daytrip from Berlin.
+The city is big enough for a weekend trip from Berlin, and we would recommend you spend at least 1-2 nights in Cottbus.
+Are you just passing by, or short on time, the highlights in Cottbus can also be seen on a day trip from Berlin.

 History of the museum

-The “Löwen-Apotheke” (Lion Pharmacy) opened in 1573 by the doctor of the town Dr. Petrus Cnemiander.
-He had the privilege to open the only pharmacy in town by an order from Margrave (Elector) of Brandenburg Johann von Küstrin since a lot of diseases and epidemics occured these days.
+The “Löwen-Apotheke” (Lion Pharmacy) was opened in 1573 by the doctor of the town Dr Petrus Cnemiander.
+He had the privilege to open the only pharmacy in town by an order from Margrave (Elector) of Brandenburg Johann von Küstrin since a lot of diseases and epidemics occurred these days.
 The town needed more medical care, and until 1797 this was the only pharmacy in town.
-At the top of the gable, added in 1800, you can see the figure of Hygieia, the greek parton saint for pharmacists.
+At the top of the gable, added in 1800, you can see the figure of Hygieia, the greek patron saint for pharmacists.

 Before you go:

-- The pharmacy museum is located directly on market square.
+- The pharmacy museum is located directly on the market square.

 - Closed on Mondays